dcnieho/glassesTools/README.md

 All positions are in mm.
 For data on a plane, the positive x-axis points to the right and the positive y-axis downward, which means that (-,-) coordinates are to the left and above of the poster origin, and (+,+) to the right and below.

-There are multiple methods by which gaze position on a surface can be determined by the functionality in glassesTools (`glassesTools.gaze_worldref.from_head()` specifically).
+There are multiple methods by which gaze position on a plane/surface can be determined by the functionality in glassesTools (`glassesTools.gaze_worldref.from_head()` specifically).
 The methods are formed by combining two decisions:

 1) Transforming gaze positions from the scene camera reference frame to positions on a plane/surface in the world:

    1. Performed by means of homography (`*_homography` in the `glassesTools.gaze_worldref.Gaze` properties).
-   2. Performed using recovered camera pose and gaze direction vector, by means of intersection of gaze vector with the validation poster plane (all the other properties of `glassesTools.gaze_worldref.Gaze`).
+   2. Performed using recovered camera pose and gaze direction vector, by means of intersection of gaze vector with the plane (all the other properties of `glassesTools.gaze_worldref.Gaze`).

    Mode ii. is used by default, when a scene camera calibration is available.
 If a camera calibration is not available, mode i. will be used instead.
-   Six of the nine supported wearable eye trackers provide the calibration of the scene camera of a specific pair of glasses, which will be used this calibration for these eye trackers (mode ii.).
+   Six of the nine supported wearable eye trackers provide the calibration of the scene camera of a specific pair of glasses, which will be used for these eye trackers (mode ii.).
 Currently, the Adhawk, SeeTrue and Pupil Core do not provide a specific camera calibration.
-However, for each the manufacturer has provided a default/generic scene camera calibration which enables glassesTools to work without having to assume a viewing distance (mode i.), but which may be somewhat different from the intrinsics of the specific scene camera, which may result in slightly incorrect viewing positions and gaze positions on the plane.
+However, for each the manufacturer has provided a default/generic scene camera calibration which enables glassesTools to work based on scene camera pose information (mode ii.), but which may be somewhat different from the intrinsics of the specific scene camera, which may result in slightly incorrect viewing positions and gaze positions on the plane.